Whyzanet/WhyzaGC/README.md

 As such I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to both the NeoPixel RGB LED and dual core functionality.
 That said, if you have a Feather Huzzah ESP8266 already, it will work just fine.

+I have packed as many software features in as I can think of in an attempt to learn as much as possible about the ESP software development.

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino platforms.
 I found a dated project using the Feather Huzzah ESP8266 and the MightyOhm for inspiration but it was not going to compile on the current libraries, so I decided to do my own Arduino project from scratch as I also wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.